shankarpandala/nd00333_AZMLND_C2/README.md

 ![Consuming](./images/consuming.png)

 ## Pipeline Deploy

+Deploying Pipeline as endpoints is a methods to deploy pipelines that can be called by a rest endpoint which runs on scalable compute clusters instead of ACI/AKS for Real time endpoinds.

-Deploy automl pipeline as an endpoint with active status
+We can see deployed automl pipeline as an endpoint with active status
 ![Pipeline Deploy](./images/pipeline-deploy.png)

-List of Pipelines endpoints
+Pipelines endpoints tab in endpoints provides us the details of all the pipeline endpoints that are deployed.
+Here is the pipeline endpoint we deployed
 ![Pipeline Deploy](./images/pipelines-list.png)

 ## Pipeline Endpoint